-Step 4 - Receive Nomination Documents/Sign "Application for Nomination Documents" form.
+Step 4 - Sign "Application for Nomination Documents" form.
 The "Application for Nomination Documents" form is computer generated and uses information from the Candidate Registration and Qualification (CRQ) form.
 Your signature is required verifying that you received your Nomination Documents.

-Step 5 - Execute Declaration of Candidacy (includes Ballot Designation and Loyalty Oath) The Declaration of Candidacy is a two-sided form used to declare your candidacy, provide your ballot designation, and take the loyalty oath.
+Step 5 - Execute Declaration of Candidacy (includes Ballot Designation and Oath of Allegience.)
+The Declaration of Candidacy is a two-sided form used to declare your candidacy, provide your ballot designation, and take the oath of allegiance.
 This form contains the candidate's name as it will appear on the ballot, based on data furnished from the CRQ.
 Once filed, these forms are public information.